 FROM OUR EXPERTS

-Local treatments such as surgery and radiation therapy are given to treat the invasive ductal carcinoma itself and any nearby areas that may be affected by cancer, such as the chest and lymph nodes.
+Local treatments such as surgery and radiation therapy are given to treat the invasive lobular carcinoma (ILC) itself and any nearby areas that may be affected by cancer, such as the chest and lymph nodes.

-People with invasive ductal carcinoma need surgery not only to remove the breast tumor itself, but also to confirm whether or not cancer is in the lymph nodes.
-You will work with your doctor to determine what type of surgery is right for you, based on the stage and grade of the cancer and other factors specific to your situation.
+People with invasive lobular carcinoma need surgery not only to remove the cancer, but also to confirm whether or not cancer is in the lymph nodes.
+You will work with your doctor to determine what surgery is right for you, based on the stage and grade of the cancer and other factors specific to your situation.

-In most cases, surgery is the first treatment for invasive ductal carcinoma.
+In most cases, surgery is the first treatment for ILC.
 However, if the tumor is large or the cancer has spread to many lymph nodes or other parts of the body, treatments such as chemotherapy or hormonal therapy may be given first to shrink the cancer.

 Possible surgical procedures include the following:

 Lumpectomy : The surgeon removes only the tumor (the “lump”) and some of the normal tissue that surrounds it.
 Sometimes, axillary (underarm) lymph nodes are removed for...

 Answers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.